 Try to remain relaxed enough to notice the opportunities around you.
 For example, even if you really want to win a trip, there might be a great cash giveaway that would help you reach your goal of a free vacation in a different way.
 Or perhaps you're so focused on online sweepstakes that you don't notice the local sweep at your grocery store with great odds of winning.

-In order to have a lucky attitude, keep your eyes open for chances all around you.
+In order to have a lucky attitude, keep your eyes open for opportunities all around you.

 For example, if you're not happy with the prizes you're winning, change what you're doing.
-Enter a different type of sweepstakes, or enter at a different time of day, or try mail-in sweepstakes, or enter more often.
+Enter at a different time of day, or try mail-in sweepstakes, or enter more often.
 Don't just tell yourself that you're too unlucky to win and fall prey to sweepstakes burnout.

 Many people who believe in the power of luck also believe in superstitions.
 But by blaming your bad luck on something outside of yourself, you may be simply looking for an excuse to not make any positive changes.

 An example that Dr. Wiseman gives is a woman who gets into a number of car accidents and blames them on an unlucky car instead of her own driving.
 Therefore, she doesn't take steps to be a better driver and avoid accidents.

 When it comes to sweepstakes entries, superstitions can be an excuse for not putting in the effort it takes to pick the best sweepstakes to enter and find other ways to improve your odds of winning prizes.

 Lucky people don't blame superstition for their losses, but rather work smarter to overcome them.